 An Example : A person works part-time from Wednesday to Friday .
-So when a public holiday falls on a Tuesday (i.e Christmas Day 2018) – the person should receive one-fifth of their normal weekly pay for that day OR they should get the equivalent amount of time off.
+A Public holiday falls on a Tuesday (i.e Christmas Day 2018) – the worker should receive one-fifth of their normal weekly pay for that day OR they should get the equivalent amount of time off.
 Your employer can decide which option to give you.

 If an employee ceases to be employed during the week ending on the day before a public holiday, having worked during the 4 weeks preceding that week, he/she is entitled to receive pay for the public holiday.